UNIVERSITY OF WISCONSIN River Falls

 "A good leader is a teacher, a cheerleader, a critical evaluator, visionary and perpetual source of energy for the organization.
 That describes Alice," said Vigars.

-A native of the Wisconsin Dells area, Reilly-Myklebust also is co-chair of the site council for the Public Montessori School in River Falls.
+A native of the Wisconsin Dells area, Reilly-Myklebust is also co-chair of the site council for the Public Montessori School in River Falls.
 She worked with other parents to write a grant that funded this school and continues to work on grants that will fund a new library.
 Her two children, Jens and Reilly, attend this school.

 When Chancellor Nylander called Reilly-Myklebust to congratulate her for receiving the award, she was shocked.
 She attributes her success to the people with whom she works.